ni/measurement-plugin-packager-python/README.md

   ```

 ### 3. Packaging and Publishing the Measurement Plug-in

+**Prerequisites:**

+- Active internet connection.
+- Command-line arguments should be enclosed in double-quotes.

 For publishing measurement plug-in packages directly to the SystemLink, you must provide: